-Respect: We trust and respect each other by valuing our differences, communicating openly and showing integrity in all we do opportunities.
+Respect: We trust and respect each other by valuing our differences, communicating openly and showing integrity in all we do.

-Diversity: We challenge ourselves by keeping our minds open and looking for all possibilities and of ethical behaviour.
+Diversity: We challenge ourselves by keeping our minds open and looking for all possibilities and opportunities.

-Ethics: We provide honest, open, equitable and responsive leadership by demonstrating high standards
+Ethics: We provide honest, open, equitable and responsive leadership by demonstrating high standards of ethical behaviour.

-Aspirational Values
+Our Aspirational Values